 Since 1992, Mr. Powell has taught “Legal Aspects of Architecture, Engineering and the Construction Process” at the University of Maryland in the A. James Clark School of Civil Engineering’s Graduate Program in Construction Management.
 Mr. Powell is an instructor at the Georgetown University Law Center/National Institute of Trial Advocacy (NITA) annual trial advocacy and deposition programs and he also has taught at the American Bar Association Forum on the Construction Industry’s Trial Advocacy Program.

-- Successfully defended a residential developer against claims of discrimination in housing under the D.C.
-Human Rights Act in a ten (10) day jury trial in the District of Columbia’s Superior Court.
+- Successfully defended developer against claims of discrimination in housing under the D.C.
+Human Rights Act in a lengthy jury trial in the District of Columbia’s Superior Court.

-- Successfully prosecuted claims for Title VII gender/pregnancy discrimination in eight (8) day jury trial in federal district court at the Eastern District of Virginia.
+- Successfully prosecuted claims for Title VII gender/pregnancy discrimination in jury trial in federal district court at the Eastern District of Virginia.
 Judgment included recovery for back pay, front pay, emotional distress, punitive damages and attorney’s fees.

 - Successfully prosecuted arbitration claim at the American Arbitration Association (AAA) for design fees on behalf of architect for the design of a law firm.